The Edmée Firth Prize for Outcomes Research in Ovarian Cancer

 2022 Request for Proposal

 Columbia University is pleased to announce a request for applications for the first annual Edmée Firth Prize for Outcomes Research in Ovarian Cancer.
 The prize honors Edmée Firth and her family and is meant to reduce the burden of ovarian cancer and improve outcomes for women with the disease.
-The prize is targeted towards patient-oriented translational and outcomes research.
+The prize, which also received generous support from the Dreyfus Foundation, is targeted towards patient-oriented translational and outcomes research.
 Priority areas of interest for the 2022 prize include:

 - Early detection